We list upcoming webinars here. Selected recorded webinars are listed when available.

 Working Together: Forging the Future of Serious Illness Care

+Our partner the Coalition for Compassionate Care of California (CCCC) maintained the website for the Annual Summit.
 This was a great chance for us to learn about what is happening in others states, share about what is happening in Hawaii and grow our movement together.
-If anyone would like to be on the program committee, please let us know.

 6/10 Living with grief since COVID-19